Pritam-Stats/Python-The_Journey/README.md

-# Python-The_Journey
+# Python with Pritam - The Journey of Confusion Curiosity & Innovation
 Learning Python.
 Here is the proof.
-This will be my journey of becoming a Pro in Programming.
-This repo will be of Python only.
+This is be my journey or progress of becoming a Pro in Programming.
+(This repo will be of Python only.)